Control (Janet Jackson album): Critical reception

-Upon its release, the album received universal acclaim from critics.
+Upon its release, the album received widespread critical acclaim.
 Rolling Stone's Rob Hoerburger commented that the "sharp-tongued" Janet Jackson is "more concerned with identity than with playlists", as Control declares she is no longer the Jacksons' baby sister.
-Hoerburger expressed the view that tracks such as "Nasty" and "What Have You Done for Me Lately" erased the former "pop-ingénue image" of Jackson's first two albums, and that "Control is a better album than Diana Ross has made in five years and puts Janet in a position similar to the young Donna Summer's—unwilling to accept novelty status and taking her own steps to rise above it."
-Steven Ivory of Billboard expressed "[v]ocally, Jackson is more aggressive than ever.
-Indeed, her exhibition of sass and funkiness is certainly more provocative" in comparison to her previous work.
+Hoerburger wrote that tracks such as "Nasty" and "What Have You Done for Me Lately" erased the former "pop-ingénue image" of Jackson's first two albums, and that "Control is a better album than Diana Ross has made in five years and puts Janet in a position similar to the young Donna Summer's—unwilling to accept novelty status and taking her own steps to rise above it."
+Steven Ivory of Billboard wrote "[v]ocally, Jackson is more aggressive than ever.
+Indeed, her exhibition of sass and funkiness is certainly more provocative" compared with her previous work.
 NME wrote: "Jackson has gone a long way in shaking off the experience of being a shadow Jackson child.
 She is an artist in her own right."
-Newsweek stated "[i]n an era of big-voiced pop-soul divas ... her current hit album, is taut, funky, hard as nails, an alternative to the sentimental balladry and opulent arrangements of Patti LaBelle and Whitney Houston."
-In The Village Voice, Robert Christgau "scoffed at Janet's claims of autonomy", but applauded Jam & Lewis's beats as "their deepest ever" while finding Jackson's contribution entertaining enough.
+Newsweek stated "[i]n an era of big-voiced pop-soul divas ... her current hit album, is taut, funky, hard as nails, an alternative to sentimental balladry and opulent arrangements of Patti LaBelle and Whitney Houston."
+In The Village Voice, Robert Christgau "scoffed at Janet's claims of autonomy", but praised Jam and Lewis's beats as "their deepest ever" while finding Jackson's contribution entertaining enough.
 Los Angeles Times critic Connie Johnson wrote: "Though still a teen-ager, this singer's stance is remarkably nervy and mature.
 She has a snotty sort of assurance that permeates several cuts, plus the musical muscle to back it up."
-Jon Pareles of The New York Times notes Control takes obvious influence from Prince, describing "[t]he album's pacing, its clipped vocal lines—even the spoken introduction that starts things off" as pure Minneapolis sound; he adds "[b]ut where the Prince style is usually connected with heavy-breathing come-ons, Miss Jackson is cheerfully standoffish."
+Jon Pareles of The New York Times noted that Control takes obvious influence from Prince, describing "[t]he album's pacing, its clipped vocal lines—even the spoken introduction that starts things off" as pure Minneapolis sound; he added "[b]ut where the Prince style is usually connected with heavy-breathing come-ons, Miss Jackson is cheerfully standoffish."